 Field trips and other off-school activities are important elements of the DMES ECA programs.
-In adherence to the health and safety measures, DMES students are offered with extended learning experiences through virtual field trips.
-Elementary students engage in various co-curricular activities onsite such as field trips, lectures and workshops, school-based events and competitions, and international celebrations.
-Students are provided with opportunities to participate in ECAs through art/craft making, writing compositions, tours, and many more.
+High school students engage in various co-curricular activities onsite such as field trips, lectures and workshops, school-based events and competitions, and international celebrations.
+Students are provided with in-class and online opportunities to participate in ECAs through leading awareness programs, writing compositions, virtual tours, and many more.